 Program description

 Since this program is heavily dependent on the starter code file: Assigment08-Starter.py.
 My intention will be to build out the program as it appears to be intended (versus my own approach, i.e., adding *not explicitly required* features).
-Since the primary objective of this assignment is to demonstrate the requirements, I am building a “dummy” program as a base reference.
-The base reference program will be a birthday record keeper: “VIP Birthdays”.

-The program will record: Name, Relationship (a.k.a. circle), and Date of Birth (a.k.a., dob).
+Additionally, my focus be towards the “new” code covered in this module.
+Most, if not all, of the program’s functionality can be reused from prior assignments.
+Therefore, the focus of this write up will be on the scope of topics covered in the current module: classes with relevant coverage of try-except statements and other data validation mechanisms, as needed.

 Data structure

 The data structure for this assignment is relatively simple in comparison to the prior assignment.
-However, since the focus of this assignment is setting up classes, it is helpful to identify relevant details from the assignment’s starter code file.I have found it helpful to know before coding what is the expected data structure and data file output (Figure 8).
-As the output is going to a binary file (.dat) – where the raw data in the file is not human readable – I’m not going to output as a comma-separated values (CSV) file.
-Since viewing the data requires the program to do, I’ll leave the extract-transform-load (ETL) workload to the program.
+However, since the focus of this assignment is setting up classes, it is helpful to identify relevant details from the assignment’s starter code file.
+From this pseudocode we can expect the following:

+Data will be read from and written to a text file named products

+Data read from the file and data added through the program will need to be combined together (lstOfProductObjects)

+Data will be of “products” with properties:

+Name – string value data type